vossi1/v6510/readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-v.3 now without PHI2 selection, because the v6510 only works with buffered PHI2!
+:thumbsup: v.3 now without PHI2 selection, because the v6510 only works with buffered PHI2! :wink:

-:x:**Gerber v.3 have only minimal changes, but they are currently untested.
-I will remove this note when I have the first pcb here and it's tested successfully!**

 **[Schematic](https://github.com/vossi1/v6510/blob/master/v6510_v3.png)**

 **[Parts](https://github.com/vossi1/v6510/blob/master/parts.txt)**

-:x: **BEWARE: I got good CPLD's from China, but there are some XC9572XL FAKES out there!**
+:heavy_exclamation_mark: **BEWARE: I got good CPLD's from China, but there are some XC9572XL FAKES out there!**

 V6510 in my 250407 test-board:
 ![V6510 photo](https://github.com/vossi1/v6510/blob/master/v6510_v2_photo.jpg)